vaughnteegarden/slate/source/includes/_changelog.md

 All notable changes to the project will be documented in this log.

+## IOS 1.11.30 - January 23, 2020

+- Supressed consecutive `Background Listening` notifications every time the SDK is sent to the background.
+- Migration to `Xcode 11.3.1`.
+- Added `EAN13` Symbology for improved 1D Barcode detection.

 ## Android 2.3.1, IOS 1.11.28 - November 21, 2019

 Cumulative release of several minor version updates.